JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 with the Kotlin compiler distribution, and the IntelliJ IDEA plugin is bundled into the Kotlin plugin.

-You can set up the serialization plugin with the Kotlin plugin using the Gradle plugins DSL by adding this line to the `plugins` block at the very beginning of the `build.gradle` file in the shared module:
+You can set up the serialization plugin with the Kotlin plugin using the Gradle plugins DSL by adding this line to the existing `plugins` block at the very beginning of the `build.gradle.kts` file in the shared module:

 ```kotlin
 plugins {